 Present - Large Language Models and Generative AI: Today, we have large language models like GPT-3 and generative AI that can understand and generate human-like text, revolutionizing various applications.

-Slide 12: Recap of Key Terms- the timeline introduced a few key terms that support students in furthering their understanding of AI.
+Slide 12: Recap of Key Terms: the timeline introduced a few key terms that support students in furthering their understanding of AI.
 These terms are Machine Learning, Neural Network, Large Language Models, Chatbots, and Generative AI.

 Machine Learning: Computers learning from data to make decisions or predictions.